heytuilip/public-dotfiles/README.md

 ## Prerequisites
-For Arch users, you can just download or curl [this file](https://raw.githubusercontent.com/tuilipshrm/public-dotfiles/master/arch_packages.txt) and download packages using an AUR helper(yay, paru, aura, etc.):
+For Arch users, you can download or curl [this file](https://raw.githubusercontent.com/tuilipshrm/public-dotfiles/master/arch_packages.txt) and download packages using an AUR helper(yay, paru, aura, etc.):
 ```
 yay -S - < arch_packages.txt --needed
 ```